andriesbron/Radenium/README.md

 ## Architectural Rules
--Apps have a User Interface, Services Not
+- Apps have a User Interface, Services Not
--Use boot level to initialize your app, check existing apps and services
+- Use boot level to initialize your app, check existing apps and services